rugby0823/bert-predict/README.md

 # bert_predict
-simplify the restore and predict bert process for a finetuned bert model
+simplify the prediction process for a finetuned bert model

+text_similarity_predict.py shows the demo